lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 The latter, I find exemplified in recent attempts at microbiome editing.
 A microbiome is the collection of all microbial organisms associated with any organ or organism.
 Such a collection often contains millions of cells of hundreds of strains if not more.
-I think it is very optimistic to take one of these strains, edit it in some often genetic way, and expect robust change, and plenty of examples in literature support this opinion [@Bai2023].
+I think it is very optimistic to take one of these strains, edit it in some often genetic way, and expect robust change.
+Plenty of examples in literature support this opinion [@Bai2023; @Mueller2015a].
 Instead, a perspective of the entire (eco)system and ecological lessons from macroecology may be required for sustained microbiome editing [@Albright2022].
 It requires a system perspective.

-Even within the confines of a single cell, the reductionist view on biology is subject to scrutiny.
+Even within the confines of a cell, the reductionist view on biology is subject to scrutiny.
-Mechanistic studies research the workings of single components in the cell, and then perhaps place these into metabolic pathways.
+Mechanistic studies often research the workings of single components in the cell, and then perhaps place these into metabolic pathways.
 These pathways turn into a vast network of cause and effect.
 One can follow how one compound finds its way through the network, being turned into another compound.
 Or see how a signal at one point gets amplified and transmitted to some other point.
-"The cell's metabolism is a chemical machine, pursuing homeostasis or equilibrium" This idea is over a century old [@Nicholson2019].
+We have learned to view the cell's metabolism as a chemical machine pursuing homeostasis or equilibrium.
+This idea is over a century old [@Nicholson2019].

-@Nicholson2019 poses that perhaps we should abandon our view of the cell as a mechanical reductionist entity to be studied through its molecular components.
+@Nicholson2019 poses that perhaps we should abandon our view of the cell as a mechanical reductionist entity to be studied solely through its molecular components.
 The machine conception of the cell is a misleading representation of biological reality, he argues.
 An overview of cause-and-effect relations falls short of capturing the non-linearity, stochasticity, and plasticity of cellular behaviour [@Nicholson2019].
-Groups of cell's response to a stimulus is not gradual and homogenous.
+Groups of cells' response to a stimulus is not gradual and homogenous.
-Instead their response switches on or off stochastically and heterogeneously[@Altschuler2010].
+Instead their response switches on or off stochastically and heterogeneously [@Altschuler2010].
 Similarly, protein complexes are not static assemblies as engineered machines are.
 Instead, they self-organise with often multi-functional parts that come on and off constantly. [@Nicholson2019; @Dumont2014] Apply this state of flux to all parts of a network of metabolic reactions, and imagine the consequential chaos.
 This chaotic cell is a collection of semi-stable processes that constantly self-organise in alternate steady states.
-A system far from equilibrium, seemingly inefficient and costly, but flexible and robust as a consequence.
+A system far from equilibrium, seemingly inefficient and costly, but flexible and robust as a consequence [@Nicholson2019].
 @Nicholson2019 is a great read, and I will not blame anyone who puts away this thesis and picks up his article instead.

-In this section, I argue not for the complete abandonment of mechanistic research, but for complementing it with a systems biology perspective.
+In this section, I argue not for the abandonment of mechanistic research, but for complementing it with a systems biology perspective.
 A task well suited for biologists, who are trained from the onset to think at varying scales; from molecule to ecosystem.
 In fact, my bachelor studies were organised this very way.
 Yet, somehow, something so obvious to a first-year biology student becomes an afterthought in reductionist scientific practice.